rkourdis/trajopt/README.md

 #### Output & Execution
 The problem solution contains joint inputs required to achieve the optimized trajectory.
 The system state at every point is also included.
 The input torques for each joint can be sent to the robot for execution.

 An additional PD controller tracking the reference joint angles and velocities is used in practice.
-This ensures that small modelling discrepances do not result in large deviations between the expected and actual trajectory.
+This ensures that small modelling discrepances do not result in large deviations between the desired and actual trajectory.

 ## Backflip